aaliyari/DennisLabRotation/labNotebook.md

             Expected result: nothing should amplify!
             Observed result: nothing amplified!

-- [x] 4) PCR unidirectional primers for each enhancer-promoter pair using Aarthi's Hi-C Libary:
+- [x] 4) PCR uni-directional primers for each enhancer-promoter pair using Aarthi's Hi-C Libary:

             Expected result: should see some amplification
             Observed result: TBD